-- H = Honesty is the key all around. - O = Open to Reciprocity Asking the suicidal person for help, which, in turn helps them to ask for help. - P = Problem-Solving Working together to identify problems and create solutions - E = Education Understanding and being able to explain what is really going on in the suicidal brain (the psychobiology of suicidality).
+- H = Honesty is the key all around. - O = Open to Reciprocity Asking the suicidal person for help in turn helps them to ask for help. - P = Problem-Solving Working together to identify problems and create solutions - E = Education Understanding and being able to explain what is really going on in the suicidal brain (the psychobiology of suicidality).

 When you really think about it, the JSP3[©] is friends getting together with the agreement to help for a specific purpose in specific ways.
 Very simply, it is structured to help someone retrain his or her brain.
-You'd help your buddy if they had been injured with a traumatic brain injury or post-traumatic stress.
+You'd help someone if they had traumatic brain injury or post-traumatic stress.
 This is the same thing.